 7:30 PM – Dine in a Historic Carriage House

-Sticking with the theme of historic homes that have been converted into taste bud paradises is Omar’s Carriage House -- originally an 1840s, you guessed it, carriage house.
-As the property has changed hands a few different times, you now can find a folksy dining room serving up delectable American-Mediterraian fusion plates; try their braised lamb tacos that come with their popular garlic ginger fries.
+Sticking with the theme of historic homes that have been converted into taste bud paradises is Omar’s Carriage House — originally an 1840s, you guessed it, carriage house.
+As the property has changed hands a few different times, you now can find a folksy dining room serving up delectable American-Mediterranean fusion plates; try their braised lamb tacos that come with their popular garlic ginger fries.

 8:00 AM – Breakfast at CommuneXCROP

-Supporting a restaurant who transforms locally sourced ingredients into umami flavored dishes is easy, but Commune stepped it up a notch and turned themselves into CommunexCROP - a non-profit student-led restaurant dedicated to building the next generation of innovative and sustainably minded young leaders in food, agriculture and hospitality.
+Supporting a restaurant that transforms locally sourced ingredients into umami flavored dishes is easy, but Commune stepped it up a notch and turned itself into CommunexCROP – a non-profit student-led restaurant dedicated to building the next generation of innovative and sustainably-minded young leaders in food, agriculture and hospitality.
 Devour Chicken and Waffles (buttermilk fried chicken, heirloom cornmeal waffles, sunny side up egg, chamomile butter, hickory syrup) for breakfast from CommunexCROP and not only are you single-handedly supporting local farmers, but you are also aiding in the education of young culinary enthusiasts.

 10:00 AM – Free Art in the NEON Arts District

 Stroll the sunlit streets of NEON (new energy of Norfolk) which is home to over 70 works of public art.
-Building sized murals and art installations trickle the streets and pay ode to local and touring artists who have so creatively decorated every inch of this neighborhood.
-The creativity of the murals range from oversized bees on bicycles that can be spotted along Magazine Lane, to men and women in uniform elegantly painted to pay tribute to our military service members.
+Building-sized murals and art installations trickle the streets and pay ode to local and touring artists who have so creatively decorated every inch of this neighborhood.
+The creativity of the murals ranges from oversized bees on bicycles that can be spotted along Magazine Lane, to men and women in uniform elegantly painted to pay tribute to our military service members.

 12:00 PM – Lunch at Press 626 Café and Wine Bar